Pisciotta e Dintorni

 Camerota

-Camerota, another famous seaside resort on the coast south of Cilento, about 20 km from "Villetta nell'uliveto" and is known for its port (Marina di Camerota) and its splendid beaches.
-Its name probably derives from the greek kamaṛtos "bent" or from Latin camurus "curved".
-In both cases refers to the many limestone caves in which it is still possible to find archaeologists relics dating back into the Paleolithic era.
-The coastline extends from the "Cave of the Cyclops" (close to Palinuro) to Porto Infreschi (a paradise for lovers of diving and rocky beaches).
+Camerota is another famous seaside resort on the South coast of Cilento, about 20 km from the "Cottage in the Olive Grove" and is known for its port (Marina di Camerota) and its splendid beaches.
+Its name probably derives from the Greek "kamaròton" (curved) or from the Latin "Camurus" (arched).
+In both cases the names refer to the many limestone caves where it is still possible, even today, that archaeologists discover relics dating back to the Paleolithic era.
+The coastline extends from the "Cave of the Cyclops" (close to Palinuro) to "Porto Infreschi" (a paradise for those who love diving and rocky beaches).

 Torna su ▲